About this day

-For the 1st time in human history, gene editing has given scientists the ability to change easily and forever the DNA of any organism.
-How can we control this new technology (known as CRISPR) and should we even try?
+Gene editing has given scientists the ability to change easily and forever the DNA of any organism.
+How can we control CRISPR technology and should we even try?

 About Nessa Carey

 Do you smell what I smell?
-The genetics of our chemical senses Darren Logan, Head of Research, WALTHAM Centre for Pet Nutrition
+The genetics of our chemical senses Darren Logan, Head of Research, Waltham Petcare Science Institute

 Join Darren on a whirlwind tour of our senses of smell and taste.
 He will explain how the genes that underpin the chemical senses provide a personalised perception of the world, how they keep us alive and predict our demise.